shanemankiw/SO-SMPL/README.md

 2. Besides, you need to also download [SMPL-X](https://smpl-x.is.tue.mpg.de/).
 If you have not downloaded it before, you will need to register.
    After downloading, please put SMPLX_xxx.npz under load/smplx

-3. Download the init apose.obj and apose joints npy file from here.
+3. Download the so-smpl extra data for masking and retopology in [here](https://tamucs-my.sharepoint.com/:f:/g/personal/jionghao_tamu_edu/Ekeg21l-YJlIgHWBz5IDHW4BUHhuW2Iew8IbgRT43uh-MA?e=hcjQF6).
+The garmentnet pth is derived from [BCNet](https://github.com/jby1993/BCNet).

-4. We also need to borrow the extras data from [TADA](https://github.com/TingtingLiao/TADA), by downloading the TADA extra data here: https://github.com/TingtingLiao/TADA?tab=readme-ov-file#data.
+4. We also need to borrow the extras data from [TADA](https://github.com/TingtingLiao/TADA), by downloading the TADA extra data [here](https://github.com/TingtingLiao/TADA?tab=readme-ov-file#data).

    After downloading, put the remeshing files under smplx, and it should be smplx/remesh and smplx/init_body